kimbring2/al5d_arm_ros2/README.md

 $ echo source $(pwd)/install/local_setup.bash >> ~/.bashrc
 $ source ~/.bashrc
 ```

-# Starting the Leap Motion sensor
+# Starting the al5d_arm_ros2 package
+First, you should upload the Arduino code into Botboarduino of AL5D.
+Next, check the which USB port is connected to that board.

 - Run the built package using below command.
 ```
 $  ros2 run al5d_arm_ros2 controller